OSTRICH2: Solver for Complex String Constraints

 Strings are ubiquitous in modern software systems, especially with the advent of programming languages like JavaScript, PHP, and Python.
 Despite this, string manipulation is well-known to be error-prone and can easily lead to security vulnerabilities including HTML injection (e.g.\ see \cite{Kern14,LB16}).
 Applications to analysis of security vulnerabilities caused by string manipulation have been one of the main catalysts for the extensive research into SMT over strings spanning across the last twenty years \cite{LB16,DBLP:conf/cav/AbdullaACHRRS15,ostrich,Berkeley-JavaScript,HAMPI,BTV09,string-survey}.
 One of the success stories of string solvers includes their usage at AWS for analysis of Role-Based Access Control (RBAC) policies (e.g.\ see \cite{neha,Cook18}).
 Since 2020 SMT-LIB Unicode String theory \cite{SMTLIB} has been formalized and supported by many existing string solvers, including Z3 \cite{z3}, Z3-alpha \cite{z3alpha}, Z3-Noodler \cite{noodler,noodler-int,noodler-len, noodler-tool}, Z3str3RE \cite{z3str3re}, cvc5 \cite{cvc5}, Z3str4 \cite{z3str4}, Trau \cite{trau0,trau-tool,trau2}, and our own solver OSTRICH \cite{ostrich}.

-In this paper, we present OSTRICH2: the latest evolution of the string solver OSTRICH \cite{ostrich}.
-The goal behind the development of OSTRICH in 2018 was to address the lack of support for complex string functions like replaceall, transducers, reverse, etc. by string solvers.
-In particular, these are known to be crucial for capturing real-world string manipulations \cite{Berkeley-JavaScript,framework,LB16}.
-In a nutshell, this initial version of OSTRICH employed the so-called \emph{backward regular propagation} for the so-called straight-line fragments, and leveraged the use of \emph{Nielsen's transformation}, when the formula is not straight-line.
-Over the years, OSTRICH has undergone some substantial changes, which have radically enhanced the solver, resulting (among others) in the superior performance of OSTRICH in competitions (e.g. \#1 for QF\_S track in SMT-Competition 2023).
-Among others, we have experimented with a limited form of \emph{forward regular propagation} in implementation \cite{certistr} (as a standalone strategy) and in theory \cite{popl22}, which proved surprisingly effective.
-This paper aims to, for the first time, introduce potential future users to OSTRICH in its latest form.
+In this paper, we present OSTRICH2, the latest evolution of the OSTRICH string solver~\cite{ostrich}.
+The primary contribution of this paper is a complete and unified description of OSTRICH2’s architecture, algorithms, and implementation as a modular and extensible system.
+Over the years, OSTRICH has undergone extensive internal development such as integrating new solving techniques, heuristics, and architectural changes, but many of these advances have not been previously documented or published.
+This includes, for instance, the use of word equation splitting strategies, character-count and length abstractions in preprocessing, and a portfolio-based orchestration of multiple solving engines.
+OSTRICH2 also includes a newly introduced solver based on algebraic data types (ADT-Str), described here for the first time.
+This paper is the first to present the overall system design of OSTRICH2, detailing how its components interact within a modular proof framework.
+We also provide the first full account of OSTRICH2’s preprocessing strategies and rule infrastructure.
+These advances have radically enhanced the solver and resulted in significant performance improvements; notably, OSTRICH achieved first place in the QF\_S track of the SMT-COMP 2023 competition.
+Together, this constitutes the first comprehensive system description of OSTRICH2.